 Internal funding sources

 The value of funding will depend on the graduate program a student is admitted to.
 Funding sources include:

-Some international graduate students may be eligible for funding through Vietnam International Education Development, King Abdullah Scholarship Program, the China Scholarship Council, or the Government of Canada.
-Please visit the International Centre website for details.
+Some international graduate students may be eligible for external funding through Vietnam International Education Development, King Abdullah Scholarship Program, the China Scholarship Council, or the Government of Canada.
+Please contact the School of Graduate Studies for more information.

 If a student is successful in receiving a scholarship or external funding, that amount may replace a portion or all of the funding offered in the letter of admission.
 In most cases, however, the student will receive more than the initial funding offer.

 Recommendations for funding packages are made by the academic unit at the time of admission and approved by the Dean of Graduate Studies.
 There is no separate application process to be considered for graduate student funding.
 Full-time applicants to eligible programs will be automatically considered.

 For external awards, a separate application is normally required.
 Please consult the website of the appropriate agency or organization and submit a complete application by the deadline.